AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-a-direct-connection.md

 >[!NOTE]
 >
 >[!DNL Adobe] recommends you use [SSH](../integrations/mysql-via-ssh-tunnel.md) or some other form of encryption to secure your data!
-If this is not an option, you can still directly connect [!DNL Commerce Intelligence] to your database using the instructions in this article.
+If this is not an option, you can still directly connect [!DNL Commerce Intelligence] to your database using the instructions in this topic.

 This topic walks you through directly connecting your MySQL database to [!DNL Commerce Intelligence].
 These settings can also be used with Commerce or any other eCommerce databases that use MySQL.